 Welcome to today's edition of the Rush 24-7 podcast.

-Hiya, folks, and welcome to the EIB network and day 15 of the summer of recovery.
+Hiya, folks, and welcome to the EIB Network and day 15 of the summer of recovery.

 Day 15 of the summer of recovery.

-He couldn't have been it.
+He couldn't have meant it.

 Why?